tintin10q/computational-linguistics-summary/Prediction/Interpretability.md

 ## Gradient x Input
 You can also take the gradients and multiply them with the embedded inputs.
 This arrives at the gradients times input measure.
 To get a scaler you do the dot product between the embedded input and the gradient times.

-Gradient ⨉ Input shows the saliency, i.e., the marginal effect of each input word on the prediction
+Gradient x Input shows the saliency, i.e., the marginal effect of each input word on the prediction

 ## Integrated Gradients